Sheron Wray: Background

 Wray's foundation and background are modern dance and training at the London Contemporary Dance School in Graham technique.
 She danced with the London Contemporary Dance Theatre Rambert Dance Company.
 The repertoire included works by Mark Morris, Bill T. Jones and Arnie Zane, Anthoy Tudor, Paul Taylor, Ohad Naharin, Dan Wagoner and Jane Dudley.
 Wray is widely known for her role as the leading performer and legal custodian of Harmonica Breakdown (1938), choreographed by Jane Dudley.
 As a custodian, she continues to restage the work.

-In the UK as the artistic director of JazzXchange Music and Dance Company, she created over 30 works including collaborations with Wynton Marsalis, Derek Bermel, Gary Crosby and Julian Joseph.
-For the UK's 2012 Cultural Olympiad Festival she was commissioned to choreograph The Brown Bomber, collaborating with composer Julian Joseph, performed at Queen Elizabeth Hall, London.
-As the recipient of the three-year NESTA Fellowship (National Endowment for Science Technology and the Arts) a synthesis of modern dance, jazz improvisation and West African performance aesthetics was conceptualized in the award-winning Texterritory, created in collaboration with Fleeta Siegel.
+In the UK, as the artistic director of JazzXchange Music and Dance Company, she created more than 30 works including collaborations with Wynton Marsalis, Derek Bermel, Gary Crosby and Julian Joseph.
+For the UK's 2012 Cultural Olympiad Festival, she was commissioned to choreograph The Brown Bomber, collaborating with composer Julian Joseph, performed at Queen Elizabeth Hall, London.
+As the recipient of the three-year NESTA Fellowship (National Endowment for Science Technology and the Arts), a synthesis of modern dance, jazz improvisation and West African performance aesthetics was conceptualized in the award-winning Texterritory, created in collaboration with Fleeta Siegel.
 Recent productions (2011) include Texterritory Congo, Digitally Ever Present and Texterritory USA (2008) with NYU's Experimental Theatre Wing.

 Wray's engagement with the African Diaspora began in 2004 with study and research into African and Afro-Cuban dance taking place on the continent of Africa and the Caribbean.
 Her contemporary African works have been seen on the Ghana Dance Ensemble, Discreet Discoveries.
 Additionally, she has directed African-centred physical theatre plays by activist playwright/performer Mojisola Adebayo.

-These plays include Muhammad Ali and Me, a semi-autobiographical one-woman performance that combines poetry, dance, a cappella singing, boxing and audience interaction and incorporates integrated British Sign Language, that detailed the struggles associated with growing up black in a majority white area (Essex, Colchester).
+These plays include Muhammad Ali and Me, a semi-autobiographical one-woman performance that combines poetry, dance, a cappella singing, boxing and audience interaction and incorporates integrated British Sign Language, detailing the struggles associated with growing up black in a majority white area (Essex, Colchester).
 Wray also directed Mojisola Adebayo's Moj of the Antarctic, a play that pays homage to the life of Ellen Craft, as well as the artworks by queer photographer Del LaGrace Volcano.

 Muhammad Ali and Me and Moj of the Antarctic toured both the UK and Southern Africa, 2008–2010.
 Wray performed an improvised solo, Bodily Steps to Innovation, for TEDx in Southern California.

-She is an Assistant Professor of Dance – University of California, Irvine and UCI.
+She is an assistant professor of Dance – University of California, Irvine and UCI.
 She directs The Ghana Project: an interdisciplinary research project including five different UCI schools (Humanities, Social Science, Education, Arts and Computer Science) and the University of Ghana, Legon.
 She received her master's degree from Middlesex University in the UK.
-In February 2013 she presented her theory of Multi-logics in West Africa's Performance at the Institute for Advanced Study, Princeton.
+In February 2013, she presented her theory of Multi-logics in West Africa's Performance at the Institute for Advanced Study, Princeton.